Wehavecookies56/kingdom-keys-wiki/src/site/notes/Station of Awakening.md

 > * 0 defence
 >

+The ability and stat gains from levels for each chosen path are data driven and have JSON files which allows for a data pack to change them however you like.
+For a full view of all 3 paths for stat and ability gains see [here](https://levelling.kingdomkeys.online/) this page displays the default paths but it can also read custom JSON files.

 > [!NOTE]
 > If you have cheats enabled or are a server operator you can quickly skip this by using `/kingdomkeys choice <chosen> <sacrificed>`
 See [[Commands\|Commands]] for more info.

-The ability and stat gains from levels for each chosen path are data driven and have JSON files which allows for a data pack to change them however you like.
-For a full view of all 3 paths for stat and ability gains see [here](https://levelling.kingdomkeys.online/) this page displays the default paths but it can also read custom JSON files